 Alluring and eye-catching, just like the console it represents, this is the key characteristic of the emblem of the famous video game console.
 Colorfulness adds personality, so the N64 (Nintendo 64) logo is widely known in gaming.
-Moreover, three-dimensional letters are read from any position, even to the left or right, positively characterizing a comfortable console.
+Moreover, three-dimensional letters are readable from any angle, including from the left or right, which is characteristic of a comfortable console.

 Meaning and History

 The Nintendo 64 got its name from the 64-bit processor built into it.
 The first word is translated from Japanese as “free hanafuda temple” because Nintendo sold nothing more than hanafuda cards in the century before last.
-Later, video games and consoles appeared in its assortment.
-N64 belongs to the fifth generation of devices: this game console was produced from 1996 to 2002.
+Later, video games and consoles were added to its assortment.
+The N64 is a fifth-generation game console produced from 1996 to 2002.
 It is considered the successor to the 16-bit Super Nintendo Entertainment System.

-Interestingly, the process of creating the Nintendo 64 began back in 1993.
+Interestingly, the Nintendo 64 began development in 1993.
 At that time, the name of this model was not yet officially disclosed – it was known only as a kind of Project Reality, on which the Nintendo Integrated Research department worked with the American software manufacturer Silicon Graphics, Inc. The console’s debut was delayed because everyone was waiting for Super Mario 64 to finish.

-The final version of the N64 logo appeared simultaneously – in 1996.
+The final version of the N64 logo appeared simultaneously in 1996.
 Before that, the issue of visual identification was unresolved for two reasons.
-Firstly, the developers have been choosing a name for the game console for a long time: for example, in Japan, they wanted to release it under the Ultra Famicom brand, and abroad – as Nintendo Ultra 64.
-However, suddenly, it turned out that the Ultra Games trademark already belongs to another company; any reference to it may be considered a violation of copyright.
-Secondly, the emblem introduced during the announcement of the Nintendo 64 in 1995 was “raw,” so it continued to be redesigned over the next few months.
+Firstly, the developers had been choosing a name for the game console for a long time: for example, in Japan, they wanted to release it under the Ultra Famicom brand, and abroad, as Nintendo Ultra 64.
+However, it turned out that the Ultra Games trademark already belongs to another company; any reference to it may be considered a copyright violation.
+Secondly, the emblem introduced at the 1995 Nintendo 64 announcement was “raw,” so it was redesigned over the next few months.

 What is N64 (Nintendo 64)?

 N64 is the short name for the Nintendo 64 game console.
-This device was created in 1996, which means it belongs to the fifth generation era.
-And the release of the console ended in 2002 when its successor GameCube appeared.
-N64 has become one of the most popular consoles in six years thanks to video games such as Super Mario 64, Banjo-Kazooie, and GoldenEye 007.
+This device was created in 1996, so it belongs to the fifth-generation era.
+The console’s release ended in 2002, when its successor, the GameCube, appeared.
+The N64 has become one of the most popular consoles in six years thanks to video games such as Super Mario 64, Banjo-Kazooie, and GoldenEye 007.

 1993 – 1994